planetterp/PlanetTerp/README.md

 python manage.py runserver
 ```

-#### Optional Setup
+#### Advanced Setup

 If you'd like to test features relating to the webhooks or emails, you'll need to fill in the relevant settings in `planetterp/config.py`.
+To be clear, you don't need to set this up if you don't want to.
+The site will still work fine, but no emails or webhook messages will be sent.

 For webhooks, you can create a webhook url by going to a discord server (which you have the "Manage Webhooks" permission in), right clicking a channel, and selecting "integrations".
 Then click "Create Webhook" and then "Copy Webhook URL".
 That value is what you'll set the webhook url setting (either `WEBHOOK_URL_HELP` or `WEBHOOK_URL_UPDATE`) to.